osg-htc/user-documentation/documentation/PATh/htc_workloads/specific_resources/large-memory-jobs.md

 We recommend always explictly defining the byte units in your *request_memory* statement.

-Please note that the OSG has limited resources available for large memory jobs.
+Please note that the PATh Facility has limited resources available for large memory jobs.
 Requesting jobs with higher memory needs will results in longer than average queue times for these jobs.